 at IMDEA Networks

-I graduated from Damascus University (Syria) on 2010 with a bachelor degree (equivalent to a 5-year BSc) in Electronics and Telecommunications Engineering.
+I graduated from Damascus University (Syria) in 2010 with a bachelor degree (equivalent to a 5-year BSc) in Electronics and Telecommunications Engineering.
 I was ranked the first among all the students with a GPA of 83.39%.
-After that I worked for Huawei Technologies Co.
+After that, I worked for Huawei Technologies Co.
 Ltd., as a Core Network Packet Switch Engineer from 2010 to 2012.
-On June 2012, I received a scholarship from the Erasmus Mundus Association to pursue a double degree master of research on Information and communication Technologies (MERIT).
-I spent the first year of the master (2012-2013) in Politecnico di Torino (Italy) where I obtained a master degree (120 ECTS) in Electronics Engineering with honours degree (110/110); whereas the second year (2013-2014) I studied at KTH Royal Institute of Technology (Sweden) where I obtained a master degree (120 ECTS) in ICT.
+On June 2012, I received a scholarship from the Erasmus Mundus Association to pursue a double degree master of research on Information and Communication Technologies (MERIT).
+I spent the first year of the master (2012-2013) in Politecnico di Torino (Italy) where I obtained a master degree (120 ECTS) in Electronics Engineering with honors degree (110/110); whereas the second year (2013-2014) I studied at KTH Royal Institute of Technology (Sweden) where I obtained a master degree (120 ECTS) in ICT.
 On January 2014, I commenced work on my master thesis project within the Cloud Core & Architecture Unit at Ericsson Research AB, Stockholm (Sweden) on the topic of Service Mobility in Mobile Networks.
 After the successful conclusion of this project, I enrolled in a 3-month summer internship program within the same department.
 My main task was to investigate and develop new applications that were able to use the Service Mobility Framework developed in his thesis project.

 - New conference paper "An Implementation Proposal for IEEE 802.11ay SU/MU-MIMO Communication in ns-3" Accepted for publication in Workshop on Next-Generation Wireless with ns-3 (WNGW 2019)